OwenLiu04/File-monitor/README.md

 # File Monitor

 File Monitor is a Python script that automates the monitoring of file modification dates at user-defined intervals.
 If any file is detected as modified, the script automatically opens it using Microsoft PowerPoint.
 This tool is ideal for tracking updates in presentation files during collaborative work or frequent revisions.
+This project is licensed under the GNU General Public License v3 (GPLv3).

 ## Features